yeswehack/ywh2bugtracker/README.md

 A ywh2bt configuration file is a yaml describing each element and interaction between them.

-This file have 2 interests :
+This file have 3 goals :
 - Setup bugtracker system (Bugtracker-s issue-s client-s and YesWeHack-s Client-s).
+- Define configuration for the necessary interactions with Yeswehack APIs
-- Append Extra bugtrackers class to this system.
+- Append Extra bugtrackers class to this system if needed

 Example of typical configuration file: